Morning. I flick open the kitchen window slats to see a rogue snowstorm.

 “Hey Brent, you got your capo in the right spot?”
 Brad asks my brother.

 “That’s what she said,” Brent replies, without looking up from his guitar tuning.
-We laugh.
+And we’re off.

 A couple hours later, Brent and I walk out into a beautiful evening.
-I look up to see the sky is ink, except for where the fork tines have poked through, to let in the stars.
+I look up to see the sky is ink, except for where the fork tines have poked through, letting in the stars.

 Brad follows us out the door and stands outside in his sock feet, hands tucked in his front pockets like a little boy.
 His daughter is coming home from university at the end of the month, another is staying in Kingston for the summer, and tonight his wife Sue is out at her gardening course.